 What Does RSS Mean?

-• RSS is an acronym for Rich Site Summary, or, as is more commonly known, Really Simple Syndication.
-It it is also called a “feed” or “news feed”.
+- RSS is an acronym for Rich Site Summary, or, as is more commonly referred to, Really Simple Syndication.
+It can also be called a “feed” or “news feed”.

-• RSS feeds are typically used to publish frequently updated information, such as new blog entries, news, audios, etc., to which users can choose to subscribe.
+- RSS feeds are also used to publish frequently updated information, such as new blog post items, news headlines, audio lists, etc., which any user can then subscribe to.

-• You can view an RSS feed using software programs called RSS readers, or feed aggregators.
-Aggregators can be used to access new content published on websites and distribute this content (and any updates made to this content) to other online properties.
+- You can read an RSS feed using a software program called a feedreader, or feed aggregator.
+Aggregators are used to find content on all kinds of topics and syndicate this content (and updates made to this content) to various online properties.

-• Feeds can be made available in different formats and read by different aggregators.
-Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF feeds.
-All of these formats, however, use a standard XML file format to ensure compatibility with different devices and programs.
+- Feeds can be made available in different formats and read by different aggregators.
+Some of these include RSS feeds, Atom feeds and RDF feeds.
+All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different machines, readers, and programs.

-• Many sites and software tools also allow you to combine several RSS feeds to receive news and updates from several different sources.
+- Many sites and software applications also allow you to combine many RSS feeds to aggregate news and updates from many different sources.

-In this guide, we will show you where to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site using their RSS feed.
+In this comprehensive guide, we explain where to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site via RSS feeds.

 RSS (Really Simple Syndication) Feeds